evidhai/notes-techpechu-com/pages/GuardDuty.md

-- To protect AWS account from any
+- To protect AWS account from any threats
+- Uses below logs to detact any attacks
+	- Cloudtrail logs
+	- VPC flow logs
+	- DNS logs